traceyxyx/wxue0283_9103_tut01/README.md

 # wxue0283_9103_tut01

-## **Imaging Technique Inspiration**
+## **1.Imaging Technique Inspiration**

  **[A link to the artwork]** (https://www.xiaohongshu.com/explore/6537a63e000000001e02f2d4)

-What I am inspired in this artwork is that the visual effect where lines split into different *colored* branches, then converge and recombine themselves into the original form.
-The harmonious color gradient adds a sense of visual richness to the orderly shapes or layout without making the original artwork (our group is probably doing the ‘Apple Tree’) appear chaotic.
-Moreover, this *color change* creates a sense of rhythm, which I think would be perfect for audio-based animation.
+What I am inspired in this artwork is that the visual effect where lines split into different colored branches, then converge and recombine themselves into the original form.
+The harmonious *color gradient* adds a sense of visual richness to the orderly shapes or layout without making the original artwork (our group is probably doing the ‘Apple Tree’) appear chaotic.
+Moreover, *the change of color creates a sense of rhythm*, which I think would be perfect for audio-based animation.
 I might be able to combine this dynamic with the frequency or form the waveform of audio clips to create a harmonious sense of movement within the artwork.

 ### **Example screenshots**
 ![Example Screenshots](readMeImages/example1.jpg)